Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Background on tangles

 \subsection{Translation between our terminology and the one used in graph theory}

 Tangles originate in mathematical graph theory, where they are treated in much more generality than what we need in our paper (cf. \citet*{Die:2018} for an overview).
-For our work, we condensed the general theory to what we believe is the essence of tangles that is needed for applications in machine learning.
-Since our setting is much simpler than the general one in mathematics, we also opted for a terminology which is simpler and closer to the language of the machine learning community.
+For our work, we condensed the general theory to what we believe is the essence of tangles needed for machine learning applications.
+Since our setting is much simpler than the general one in mathematics, we also opted for more straightforward terminology closer to the machine-learning community's language.
 Table~\ref{tab:translation} provides a glossary of the correspondences between our terminology and that of \citet{Die:2018}.

 Furthermore, whereas we denote by $\Partitions_\CostUpper$ the set of all cuts from $\Partitions$ of costs \emph{at most} $\CostUpper$, in the mathematical literature, $S_k$ usually denotes the set of all separations from $S$ of order \emph{less than} $k$.